Immortal rose from the ashes of an earlier death metal band, known as Amputation,

 screams could be described as very wild and animalistic as compared to later albums.

-and includes some thundering drums.
-This is pure oldschool Black Metal, and could have easily been released in 1989 or so.
+slowly and includes some thundering drums.
+This is pure oldschool black metal, and could have easily been released in 1989

-The pace is similar to something you would find on Blood Fire Death, yet there are enough harmonies layered on top
+or so.
+The pace is similar to something you would find on Blood Fire Death, yet there are enough harmonies layered

-of that that give it a distinct Norwegian sound.
+on top of that that give it a distinct Norwegian sound.
 Abbath's vocals are evil as Hell, here.
-Near the end, the song speeds up
+Near the end, the song speeds

-time, the song speeds up to a thrashy pace that would not be out of place on The Return...
-The riffs are very memorable,
+a short time, the song speeds up to a thrashy pace that would not be out of place on The Return...
+The riffs are

 The album ends with "A Perfect Vision of the Rising Northland".
 This epic song begins